objectliteral/multivents/README.md

 If you want to extend minivents to your needs you might want to run tests.
 In order to do this, you can clone this repository and run `npm install` and `gulp test`.
 Tests are written with assert and run with mocha (gulp-mocha).

+## Terminology and Concept

+This library understands the concept of so called *message busses* or *event busses*.
+A bus is a communication device that has events associated with it.
+When a message is sent over a message bus, all callback functions registered for that specific message are being called.

+The following documentation uses the terms *event* and *message* synonymously as well es *event name* and *event type*. *Listening for an event* or *adding a callback* is the process that registers a function to be executed when an event is *emitted* / *triggered* / *fired* i.e. a message is being *sent*.

 ## How to use / API

 `Events` : This constructor function creates a new message bus.
 You can invoke the constructor using the `new` keyword and a new bus object is created for you.
 You can also call `Events` as a function and pass in an object, that you want to transform to a message bus.
 A third option would be to pass the constructor a string, which creates a named bus.
 You can read more on the semantics of named busses in the [extra paragraph I dedicated them](#named-event-busses).
-A bus provides a handful of messages that are discussed below.
+A bus provides a handful of methods that are discussed below.

 `on`: With this method you can register callbacks to be executed when a certain event is triggered.
 You have to pass in the event name and the callback function, but you can optionally provide a third argument.
 This third argument should be an object which is then used as the callback function's `this` (context injection).